feipercent/Forecasting-Price-of-Gold-and-Silver/README.md

 ● Check Stationarity

-To check the stationarity of the data I first plotted the data along with the dates.
+To check the stationarity of the data, data along with the dates was ploted.
 Just by looking at the plot we can conclude that the data is non-stationary, since the mean values is not constant along time.

-To identify stationarity quantitatively, I performed the dickey-fuller test to confirm the stationarity.
-We can see the ADF statistic is higher than any of the critical values, and the p value is much greater than 0.05, so we cannot reject the null hypothesis that the data is non-stationary.
+To identify stationarity quantitatively, dickey-fuller test was conducted to confirm the stationarity.
+Basically, I interpret this result using the p-values, that is a p-value below a fixed threshold (e.g. 5%) indicates that we reject the null hypothesis(the time series is not stationary).
+Otherwise a p-value above that threshold indicates that we accept the null hypothesis.

 ● Make Data Stationary

+By conducting check stationary, Observiously, the prices of gold and silver are not staionary.
 To make the data stationary, three different methods can be used, 1) Exponential Average, 2) Differencing, 3) Decomposing.

 ### MODEL FORECASTING:

 ● Linear Regression

 I  first tried a simple regression model.
 It is a multiple regression model with input parameters as the moving average of the past 2 days and the past 5 days.
+The resulted R square is 75% for gold prediction with a RSME of 8.78, and a mean absolute percentage error (MAPE) of 0.44% for the testing data.
+For silver, the R square is 78% with a MAPE of 0.6%.

-The resulted R square is 70% for gold prediction, which is not bad, while RMSE is 8.02, which is not small difference compared with actual price.
-The R square is quite sensitive to the chosen window size of moving average.
+However, the R square is quite sensitive to the chosen window size of moving average.
 Other methods, such as grid search for optimal window size, can be potentially used.
-But in this analysis, I used linear regression just for the purpose of exploring.
+But in this analysis, I used linear regression just for the purpose of exploring and I focused more on later SARIMA model, which is commonly used method for times series data model for prediction.

 ● SARIMA model

-I model this data using a SARIMA model.
-A SARIMA model stands for a Seasonal ARIMA model.
-SARIMA Model is better over a simple ARIMA model when there is seasonal data.
-I.e. the timeseries data has repeating cycles.
-I observe that the model fits much better than any of the previous models.

-Below are the results and the diagnostics of the model.We see that the R square value is 73% which is acceptable and the RMS Error has reduced to 1715 from 5000, which is a good sign.
+The prices of gold and silver are seasonality based on statioanary test.
+SARIMA Model is better over a simple ARIMA model when there is seasonality in the data.
+Seasonal Autoregressive Integrated Moving Average, SARIMA is an extension of ARIMA that explicitly supports univariate time series data with a seasonal component.
+It adds three new hyperparameters to specify the autoregression (AR), differencing (I) and moving average (MA) for the seasonal component of the series, as well as an additional parameter for the period of the seasonality.
+In the stationarity tests for both gold and silver, seasonality is found.

+In the test data, the mean absolute percentage error was used as metric to evalaute the model performance.
+It showed that 0.96% and 1.85% and mean absolute percentage error were estimated for gold price and silver price.

 ● SELECTION of BEST MODEL
-Mean Absolute Percentage Error（MAPE) was considered as the selection of the best model from liner regression model and SARIMA model.
-The result shows that the MAPE of
+I MAPE as evaluation metric for models when comparing liner regression model and SARIMA model.
+The result shows that the MAPE of linear regression model is less than SARIMA model when predicting the price of silver.
+However, the MAPE of SARMA model is larger than the linear regression model when predicting the price of gold.
+In other word.
+The optimum model for predicting silver silver is linear regression, and the optimum model for predicting gold is SARIMA model.

 ### FINDING TRENDS: